-All, we cynics surmise, of these things were all planned during the Red Sox Apology Tour this winter.
+All, we cynics surmise, of these things were planned during the Red Sox Apology Tour this winter.

 But something happened well before yesterday’s unofficial Massachusetts holiday.
 The Red Sox, on the field, have become somewhat likeable.

-“But this team seems different,” said Harning.
+“But this team seems different,” said Harding.
 “It seems like they like each other, like it has good chemistry.
 I saw the pitching coach talking to the manager (on TV).
 I don’t think that happened last year.”